kaizen-solutions/virgil/README.md

 ```

 Note: You cannot batch together queries and mutations as this is not allowed by Cassandra.

+### Compiling CQL queries and mutations into streaming effects

 Now that we have built our CQL queries and mutations, we can execute them:
 ```scala